inferno-framework/inferno-reference-server/README.md

 ## Running with Docker

-The server runs using two containers, one for the server, and one for the database.
+The server runs using two containers, one for the FHIR server (`infernocommunity/inferno-reference-server`), and one for the database.
 You can build the containers with `docker-compose build` and run both containers with `docker-compose up`.